woodcox/11ty-solid-base/README.md

 **`npm run build`**

-> Production build with autoprefixed CSS but no minification.
+> Production build with autoprefixed CSS but no minification or purging.

 **`npm run minify`**

-> Production build includes minified, autoprefixed CSS
+> Production build includes minified, autoprefixed and purged CSS

 Use this as the "Publish command" if needed by hosting such as Netlify.